cbcrg/tcoffee/docs/tcoffee_installation.rst

 T-Coffee Advanced Installation
 ******************************

 These procedures are not needed for default usage of T-Coffee.
-You will only need to install these packages for specific purposes.
+You will only need to install/configure these packages for specific purposes.
 T-Coffee is meant to interact with as many packages as possible, either for aligning or using predictions.
 If you type:

 ::